aziis98/website-2023/src/pages/articles/talk-mce.md

 )
 ```

-then we can modify the `eval` function to take an environment as an argument:
+then we can modify the `eval` function to take an environment as an argument

 ```scm
 (define (eval expr env)